alessandrofama/wwise-godot-integration/waapiclient-gdnative/README.md

 ## Build instructions

-Building the Wwise GDNative library requires that the Godot bindings have been previously built at `godot_cpp/bin` e.g. `libgodot-cpp.windows.debug.64.lib`
+Building the Waapi GDNative library requires that the Godot bindings have been previously built at `godot_cpp/bin` e.g. `libgodot-cpp.windows.debug.64.lib`
+The Waapi wrapper is only available for Windows and macOS 64-bit.

 ### Windows 64-bit (Scons)